harrison-e/talk/README.md

 # TUI Talk

-*used as a final project for CS3520 @ NU*
+*Used as a final project for CS3520 @ NU*

 TUI Talk is a peer-to-peer messaging client with a TUI.

 For network communication, this program implements Tox, a cryptographic network library.
-For this program to work, [install all dependencies of Tox](https://github.com/TokTok/c-toxcore/blob/master/INSTALL.md#requirements) (mainly, [sodium](https://doc.libsodium.org/installation)).
+For this program to work, [install Tox, and all of its dependencies](https://github.com/TokTok/c-toxcore/blob/master/INSTALL.md#requirements) (most notably, [sodium](https://doc.libsodium.org/installation)).

+For user interface, this program WILL implement FTXUI, a C++ TUI library.

 # How to Build

-After installing the necessary dependencies, compile with `g++` as follows:
+After installing the necessary dependencies, use the provided [CMakeLists.txt](./CMakeLists.txt) to build with CMake.

+Alternatively, build with `g++`:
 ```
-g++ main.cpp lib/libtoxcore.a -lpthread -lsodium -o <EXECUTABLE>
+g++ main.cpp -lpthread -lsodium -ltoxcore -o <EXECUTABLE>
 ```